gpoguy/setpol/README.md

 # setpol
 Lets you write arbitrary registry entries to Group Policy related .pol files (e.g. registry.pol).

+NOTE: MAKE SURE YOU BACKUP YOUR POL FILES BEFORE USING THIS, JUST IN CASE!!!!

 Command-line utility setpol.exe takes a set of arguments for passing registry entries into a pol file, including:

 arg1: policy file path